cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 title: Topaz CLI
 footer: MIT Licensed | Copyright © 2018 - Compuware
 ---
-# Topaz Workbench Command Line Interface
+# Topaz Workbench Command Line Interface (Version 20.01.xx)

 The Topaz Workbench Command Line Interface (CLI) is distributed via the full Topaz Workbench installation media and may be used to execute a set of Topaz and ISPW related functions from a batch/shell interface.
 After [installation](../tool_configuration/plugins.md#installing-the-topaz-workbench-cli), the command line interface folder contains a set of `.bat` files that can be used to execute the required functions.
 These are

 `.bat` file | description
 ----------- | -----------
 `CodeCoverageCLI.bat` | Allows downloading results from a Xpediter Code Coverage repository by specifying the repository name, system name and test ID.
-`SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
+`IspwCLI.bat` | Used for the Git to ISPW integration `SCMDownloaderCLI.bat` | Allows interaction with the ISPW downloader to download sources from ISPW repositories, Endevor repositories or PDS
 `SubmitJclCLI.bat` | Allows submitting JCL on the mainframe and retrieving the return code `TotalTestCLI.bat` | Allows execution of Topaz for Total Test unit test scenarios and suites.